How to Use Git with WordPress

 chmod +x hooks/post-receive

-git add .
+git add . git commit -m ‘commit message’

-git remote add myserver ssh://firstname.lastname@example.org/ ~/git/project (on one line)
+git remote add myserver ssh://firstname.lastname@example.org/ ~/git/project

 git push myserver +master:refs/heads/master

 You’ll only need to enter this command the first time you want to push a change.
 Afterward, you should use the following command instead:

 With that, you’re done!
 You have successfully created local and server repositories, connected the two, and pushed your local data to your server.
 As we mentioned at the start, this is only one example of how you can use Git with WordPress.
 Feel free to experiment further, and lean on all the resources we’ve referenced for additional support.

 Dipping your toes into the waters of Git can be a little daunting.
 However, once you understand the underlying concepts of the system and how it can be implemented on a WordPress site, you’ll be ready to put all that knowledge into action.

 Are you ready to up the ante on your WordPress website?
 Consider DreamPress, our managed WordPress hosting solution.
 With automatic updates and strong security defenses, DreamPress takes server management off your hands so you can focus on what really matters: growing your WordPress website.
 Learn more about plan options today!